Asi0Flammeus/LLM-QuizzMaker/README.md

-# LLM-Translator
+# LLM-QuizzMaker

-LLM-Translator is a comprehensive tool designed to transcribe audio files utilizing OpenAI's Whisper API and subsequently manipulate the generated transcript through OpenAI's GPT-3.5 API.
-Additionally, the project offers the capability to translate the transcript into various languages utilizing GPT-3.5.
+LLM-QuizzMaker is a tool designed to create quizz in yaml file based on a course written in markdown utilizing OpenAI's GPT-4 API.
 ## Installation and Setup

 ### Prerequisites